alan-platform/alan-platform.github.io/pages/docs/model/106/application/grammar.md

 The nodes themselves may only be modified via the interface: their value source has to be `interface`.
 You express that at the `node type` with `can-update: interface '<imported interfaces id>'`.

+Multiple different external sources can provide data and commands specified by the same Alan `interface`.
+For example, multiple sources can provide a products `Catalogue` conforming to the equally named interface:
 ```js

 interfaces